itsphily/ApacheCassandra_python/Readme.md

 # Description
 Built an Apache Cassandra database to analyze data on songs and user activity, and find what songs are users listening to.

-# Data
+# Included
+>- ELT.py: Main,run to execute the 3 queries.
+>- ETLfunctions.py
+>- CQLqueries.py
-The data (included in) resides in a event_data directory of CSV files on user activity on the app.
+>- The data (included in) resides in a event_data directory of CSV files on user activity on the app.

+# Required
+Have apache cassandra installed and running
+Install the following libraries: pandas, cassandra, Cluster (from cassandra.cluster).

 # How
 Build, fill and analyze the database by creating an ELT pipeline using a python driver.<br>